Domestic terrorism in the United States: Pittsburgh synagogue shooting (2018)

 On October 27, 2018, 11 people died and 6 more were injured at the Tree of Life - Or L'Simcha Congregation in Pittsburgh, Pennsylvania by Robert Bowers, a racial extremist.
-The attack was motivated by anti-Semitism and a belief in the white genocide conspiracy theory.
+The attack was motivated by antisemitism and a belief in the white genocide conspiracy theory.

 Escondido mosque fire and Poway synagogue shooting (2019)

 On March 24, 2019, a mosque in Escondido, California, was set on fire; no one was injured and the fire was contained without major damage.
-The following month, on April 27, 2019, an elderly Jewish woman named Lori Gilbert-Kaye was killed and three others (including Rabbi Yisroel Goldstein) were injured at the Chabad of Poway synagogue in Poway, California.
-The accused shooter, John T. Earnest, blamed Jews for "white genocide" and other ills in an anti-Semitic and racist open letter on 8chan confessing to the mosque arson and citing inspiration from the Christchurch mosque shooter Brenton Harrison Tarrant and Pittsburgh synagogue shooting perpetrator Robert Bowers.
+The following month, on April 27, 2019, an elderly Jewish woman was killed and three others (including a Rabbi) were injured at the Chabad of Poway synagogue in Poway, California.
+The accused shooter, John T. Earnest, blamed Jews for "white genocide" and other ills in an antisemitic and racist open letter on 8chan confessing to the mosque arson and citing inspiration from the Christchurch mosque shooter Brenton Harrison Tarrant and Pittsburgh synagogue shooting perpetrator Robert Bowers.

 El Paso Walmart shooting (2019)

-On August 3, 2019, a domestic terrorist attack/mass shooting occurred at a Walmart store in El Paso, Texas, killing twenty-three people and injuring twenty-three others.
+On August 3, 2019, a domestic terrorist attack/mass shooting occurred at a Walmart store in El Paso, Texas, killing twenty-three people and injuring twenty-two others.
 The attack was carried out by Patrick Crusius, who wrote a manifesto and later posted it on 4chan in which he cited a supposed "Hispanic invasion of Texas" and "simply trying to defend my country from ethnic and cultural replacement brought on by an invasion" as motivations and also praising the perpetrator of the Christchurch mosque shootings.

+Buffalo shooting (2022)

+New Orleans truck attack (2025)

+On January 1, 2025, Shamsud-Din Jabbar drove a pickup truck into a crowd on Bourbon Street in New Orleans, Louisiana, then exited the truck and engaged in a shootout with police before being fatally shot.
+Fifteen people were killed, including the perpetrator.
+An Islamic State (IS) flag was found in the truck.
+While Jabbar took violent inspiration from ISIS, investigators have not found evidence he had received any direct contact or direction from the terrorist group.
+Possible self-radicalization reflects a pattern seen in previous jihadist attacks.